 - Departmental Citation and Earl Rolph Prize, UC Berkeley, 1991

-- Quantitative Equity Portfolio Management: an Active Approach to Portfolio Construction and Maintenance, McGraw-Hill, 2006 (with Daehwan Kim)
+- Chincarini, Ludwig B. and Daehwan Kim.
+Quantitative Equity Portfolio Management.
+An Active Approach to Portfolio Construction and Maintenance.
+2nd Edition, McGraw-Hill, 2022.

 Chincarini, Ludwig (w/ Fabio Moneta).
 “The Challenges of Oil Investing: Contango and the Financialization of Commodities” Energy Economics, Forthcoming.